-Ancient Egypt was somewhat less city-oriented than Mesopotamia, but did have towns and cities of considerable density.112 Among their courtyards and byways, bars and suburbs, both opportunity and crime were present.113 At least some municipalities had elaborate sewer systems for waste disposal and state-provided laundry services.114 Meskell referred to evidence concerning urban masses "suggesting a richer material life than previously thought."115 Casson tells us that despite the tombs, mummies, and grave art, Egyptians reveled in the refinement of living and "were a worldly, materialistic people."116 There was also a relative simplicity; not a lot of property that needed guarding, and structures that were easily replaced in case of storms, flooding, or fire.117 A lesson for us, especially in our age of worsening, volatile weather.
+Ancient Egypt was somewhat less city-oriented than Mesopotamia, but did have towns and cities of considerable density.
+Among their courtyards and byways, bars and suburbs, both opportunity and crime were present.
+At least some municipalities had elaborate sewer systems for waste disposal and state-provided laundry services.
+Meskell referred to evidence concerning urban masses suggesting a richer material life than previously thought.
+Casson tells us that despite the tombs, mummies, and grave art, Egyptians reveled in the refinement of living and were a worldly, materialistic people.
+There was also a relative simplicity; not a lot of property that needed guarding, and structures that were easily replaced in case of storms, flooding, or fire.
+A lesson for us, especially in our age of worsening, volatile weather.

 Much activity and social life took place at the roof level, as today in Egypt.
 Senet (Egyptian checkers) was played on a board of 30 squares.
 An Old Kingdom relief displays nineteen kinds of bread.
 The domestic cat makes its appearance at about 2100 B.C.
-Many design is also associated with Rome, but many of the oldest known cities were built on those lines.23
+Many people wore almost nothing during the hot summers, using straws to sip drinks bought at booths, cooled with ice from the mountains.
+The siesta was observed, and of course survives in some countries.
+It may be telling that a key issue in a strike of Thebes necropolis workers around 1170 B.C. was that their ration of ointment oil had not been provided.